zxue2/dynamo/docs/reference/cli.md

 - `--router-temperature`: Sets the temperature when randomly selecting workers to route to via softmax sampling on the router cost logits.
 Setting it to 0 recovers the deterministic behavior where the min logit is picked.

 - `--use-kv-events`: Sets whether to listen to KV events for maintaining the global view of cached blocks.
-If true, then we use the `KvIndexer` to listen to the block creation and deletion events.
-If false, `ApproxKvIndexer`, which assumes the kv cache of historical prompts exists for fixed time durations (hard-coded to 120s), is used to predict the kv cache hit ratio in each engine.
+If true, the router uses KV events to track block creation and deletion from workers.
+If false, the router predicts cache state based on routing decisions with TTL-based expiration (default 120s) and pruning.
 Set false if your backend engine does not emit KV events.

 ### Request Migration